 However if the rework has to happen gradually over a few weeks, then the agency or freelancer will have to often rework the existing theme.
 Here, the developers would most often create a new stylesheet for the new site that can be migrated when it’s all done and start rebuilding existing templates starting from the header/footer.

 By replacing page by page and rolling out updates, the site would look inconsistent with the old and the new look across the pages.
 While not a website, Windows 10 is an example of this:

 Going Live Phase

 This is the long awaited phase of going live.
 In general, most of the QA and reviews of the site match the same steps as going live on a brand new website – lots of testing, clicking everywhere, making sure each menu item works, that pages function well, that content is good and that all integrations are functional.

-The main difference between a redesign and new site is existing content, especially when there have been changes in the structure of the site.
+The main difference between a redesign and a new site is the existing content, especially when there have been changes in the structure of the site.
 Would old URLs function?
 Would there be lost content?
 Has all of the old data been migrated recently?
 There is quite a long “launch day” list to go through, for which it’s safest to use the services of a good web development agency.